 The external VSSB/DRAC (Vehicle Speed Sensor Buffer / Digital Ratio Adapter Controller) module was used in 1989-1995 General Motors vehicles in many applications.
 Before this point a cable-drive speedometer was used, while afterwards the DRAC was incorporated into the speedometer itself, then later the vehicle computer unit.

 The DRAC module is programmed to account for different tire circumferences and gear ratios.
 At the factory the correct external module could then be quickly installed while using identical guage clusters, speedometers, and engine control modules.
 It is usually located near the ECM, or behind the glove compartment, or under the dashboard.
-In the same fashion if gear rations or tire sizes are changed, the module may be quickly swapped or reprogrammed for the correct ratios.
+In the same fashion if gear ratios or tire sizes are changed, the module may be quickly swapped or reprogrammed for the correct ratios.

 The unit takes input from the transmission VSS (Vehicle Speed Sensor) to derive pulses per mile, according to the rotation of the transmission tailshaft.
 It then processes this information to account for the given parameters and outputs the correct adusted pulse quantity per mile to the speedometer and vehicle computer.